 People claim there are many dangerous places in Casablanca (I've travelled all over the city and have never felt that to be the case), but there are certain places that are much better to stay in to get the real Casa experience.

 The first is near Marche Central and the Old Medina.
 For obvious reasons this puts you in the center of the action and within walking distance to most of the main attractions.
 The second is Habbous, where the olive market is.
-A little quieter but farther away from the port and the Hassan Mosque, and the last place I recommend (which is actually where I stayed) is in Val Fleurie which is the farthest away, but has its own charm
+A little quieter but farther away from the port and the Hassan Mosque.
+The third place I recommend (which is actually where I stayed) is in Val Fleurie which is the farthest away, but has its own charm.

 For anyone wondering here's the exact airbnb I stayed in (tell him Cal McKinley sent you!)